pgharts/trusty-cms/README.md

 http://radiantcms.org/mailing-list/

-Most of the development for Radiant happens on Github:
+Most of the development for TrustyCms happens on Github:

 http://github.com/radiant/radiant/